johannesholmberg/archive.holmberg.io/app/_posts/2015-04-13-another-todo-app.md

 It won’t deviate from the course of the meeting, it doesn’t disturb anyone and I won’t forget to do it later on.
 It’s out of my head, my mental space is saved up.
 Perfect.

 Same goes for if I’m in the middle of a coding session.
-“I should definitely not forget to pick this package up for Linda tomorrow morning”. `SHITF + CMD + U` — write it down — go back to work.
+“I should definitely not forget to pick this package up for Linda tomorrow morning”. `SHIFT + CMD + U` — write it down — go back to work.

 **I love it.**